This guide provides information, tools and tips on identifying and avoiding misinformation, disinformation and propaganda.

 A quick an easy way to validate information is to research the images that accompany it.
 An out of context or faked/photo-shopped image will immediately indicate that the information could be misleading or false.
 Reverse image searching is also useful in tracking where an image or story originated in order to better understand the information and intent.
 Use these sites to verify all images to determine they have not been faked or manipulated or taken out of context.

-CHECK IT BEFORE YOU SHARE IT
+BEFORE YOU SHARE

 A bit about CLICKBAIT.
 Every time a story is clicked on, money is made.
 It doesn't matter if it is accurate or authoritative- YOU must determine those qualities before you share or click.